State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 Cities

-In Indian River County, Fellsmere, which has a population of 5,754, remained at 394 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, increased by 3 to 397 compared with only 3 on May 31.

 Hospitalizations